LtHummus/KappaLang/README.md

 ![HelloWorld in KappaLang](http://i.imgur.com/xlJvQJn.png)

-Prints "Hello, World!" (yes, the interpreter takes the image, not the text representation)
+Prints "Hello, World!" (yes, the interpreter reads the image, not the text representation)

 ## Seriously?
 You're reading this?